scott-ammon/punch-card/README.md

 ## User Stories
 As a frequent restaurant guest, I want to remember to redeem my punchcards, so I can receive my discounts at my favorite restaurants.

+When a user visits PunchCard they view a map on the home page that displays all participating restaurants.
+To take advantage of the punch card opportunities the user can either sign up for an account or log in if they already have an account.
+Once a user is logged in, they can build up their profile with punch cards by adding them from the restaurant page.
+If the user goes to visit a restaurant and makes the right purchase, they will be provided with a code on their receipt.
+Next, the user can input that code into the textfield at the bottom of the card show page.
+Once that has been done, 1 hole will be punched in the card.
+If the user achieved the required amount of punches, they can then receive a predetermined promotion from the restaurant.
+A user can add or remove as many punch cards from their profile as they like.

 ## Technologies used
 1. HTML
 2. CSS